modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

 !!! abstract "Learning objectives of Chapter 1."
 	After this Chapter you should be able to:

 	- Describe some ancient Greece contributions in mathematics and science in terms of democratic and dictatorial conceptualizations of space.

 	- Explain the Nobel Prizes awarded to Wolfgang Pauli and Max Born for their development of quantum statistics.

 	- Identify Archimedes steps followed by him to solve the golden crown problem presented by King Heron.

-!!! info "Description of content of Chapter 1."
+!!! abstract "Description of content of Chapter 1."

-!!! success "Section 1.1.
-Mathematics and science in ancient Greece."
+	**Section 1.1.
+Mathematics and science in ancient Greece.**

 	We consider early Greek contributions to mathematics and science, in particular some works made by Archimedes.
 We present two possibilities for interpreting and teaching mathematics by following dictatorial and democratic approaches.
 We describe an example of these approaches in connection with the obtention of the equation of the circumference by applying Pythagoras theorem.

-!!! success "Section 1.2.
-Conceptualizations of spaces and quantum statistics."
+	**Section 1.2.
+Conceptualizations of spaces and quantum statistics.**

 	We explain two ancient Greek conceptualizations concerning dictatorial or democratic approaches for building circular spaces in family life and community and for using the concept of circularity in the definition of astronomical spaces.

 	The same two conceptualizations of space are applied in a different context: the notion of quantum statistics in Physics.
 Elementary particles are classified as belonging to different families: fermions like electrons obey the exclusion principle according to a sort of dictatorial conceptualization and bosons like photons show condensation according to a sort of democratic conceptualization.
 We consider Nobel Lectures by Wolfgang Pauli (1945 Prize) and Max Born (1954 Prize), awarded for their contributions to the development of quantum statistics.

-!!! success "Section 1.3.
-Context learning for conceptualizing cognitive spaces."
+	**Section 1.3.
+Context learning for conceptualizing cognitive spaces.**

 	We apply the procedure *Context learning for conceptualizing cognitive spaces* to the description of the solution proposed by Archimedes to the problem of the golden crown asked by King Heron.

-!!! note "1.1.
+!!! info "1.1.
 Mathematics and science in ancient Greece."

-!!! info "Ancient Greece."
+	**Ancient Greece.**

-!!! success "Important builders in ancient Greece."
+	**Important builders in ancient Greece.**

-According to Bernal (1954): _“modern science comes directly from Greeks science; they provided a scheme, a method and a language”_.
-Some of the most significative protagonists are indicated in Figure 1.1 and relevant contributions to mathematics, astronomy and physics are described in Table 1.1 (all dates are BC).
+	According to Bernal (1954): *“modern science comes directly from Greeks science; they provided a scheme, a method and a language”.* Some of the most significative protagonists are indicated in Figure 1.1 and relevant contributions to mathematics, astronomy and physics are described in Table 1.1 (all dates are BC).

 <table cellspacing="0" cellpadding="0">
 <tbody>